 The next morning, Rae returned to the deck after a swim, where her husband helped to rinse her hair of the salt water, and shampoo her hair.
 He left the deck for awhile, as she put her head back and closed her eyes.
 When a pair of dirty hands resumed the shampooing some time later, she fantasized what she would like:

-It Was All An Imagined Dream (But Mostly Real Regarding the Crash Itself), Following a Deadly Car Crash That Killed Everyone (Four Harrington Family Members and the Two Occupants of Another Car) - The Only Survivor was Daughter Marion Harrington, Whose Recollections After the Crash Made Up Most of the Film
+The Entire Story Was All An Imagined Nightmarish Dream After a Deadly Car Crash; The Crash Killed Everyone (Four Individuals in the Harrington Car and the Two Occupants of Another Car) - The Only Survivor was Daughter Marion Harrington, Whose Recollections After the Crash Made Up Most of the Film